 In the interesting trivia department, one can spot a surprising number of future genre directors listed on the credits – the score is by John Ottman, who would later direct his own slasher sequel, Urban Legends: Final Cut (2000), and the editor is Patrick Lussier who would later direct The Prophecy III: The Ascent (2000), Dracula 2000 (2000) and sequels and My Bloody Valentine (2009).
 The cast also features Josh Hartnett and Michelle Williams, both before their names would ascend to greater recognition.

 The other Halloween films are: Halloween (1978), Halloween II (1981), Halloween 4: The Return of Michael Myers (1988), Halloween 5 (1989), Halloween: The Curse of Michael Myers (1995) and Halloween: Resurrection (2002).
 Halloween (2007) was a remake of the original film, which in turn has produced a sequel with Halloween II (2009) and a further announced Halloween III (2013).
 Halloween III: Season of the Witch (1982) is unrelated to the Michael Myers saga.
-Halloween (2018) was a further sequel from Blumhouse, featuring a return performance from Jamie Lee Curtis.
+Halloween (2018) was a further sequel from Blumhouse, featuring a return performance from Jamie Lee Curtis, and is to be followed by the upcoming Halloween (2020).